dbt-labs/dbt-athena/README.md

 1. Install all dependencies.
 2. Install pre-commit hooks.

-Next, configure the environment variables in [dev.env](dev.env) to match your Athena development environment.
+Next, copy your `dev.env` file by copying the `dev.env.example` file and configure the environment variables to match your Athena development environment.

 #### Running tests
+You must have an AWS account with Athena setup in order to launch the tests.
 You can run the tests using `make`:

 ```bash
 make run_tests